oap-project/oap-tools/integrations/oap/dataproc/benchmark/OAP_MLlib_on_Dataproc.md

 STORAGE=gs
 BUCKET={bucket_name}
 ```
-Note: If you want to use GCS for storage, you must define BUCKET; if you use ONLY for storage, you should only set STORAGE like ```STORAGE=hdfs```
+Note: If you want to use GCS for storage, you must define BUCKET; if you use HDFS for storage, you should only set STORAGE like ```STORAGE=hdfs```

 #### Update the configurations of Spark